 Other risk sharing arrangements such as investment platforms to catalyse third-party financing into specific fields of strategic importance of RID policy in complementarity to and in synergy with investment from the existing national, local and public financing systems.

-The platforms shall provide access to finance via debt and/or equity products to projects in specific thematic areas and shall be managed by financial intermediaries or fund managers selected through open call for expression of interest.
+The platforms shall provide access to finance via debt and/or equity products to projects in specific thematic areas and shall be managed by financial intermediaries or fund managers selected through procedures as described in section 2.3.1.

-The platforms may provide support to the overall digitisation of EU industry and technologies defined in Annex II, paragraph 6 and other eligible areas.
+The platforms may provide support to the overall digitisation of EU industry and technologies defined in Annex II, point 6, and other eligible areas.

 The investments shall support technologies, products or business models that face enhanced risk due to their technological innovativeness or because they pursue new markets or significant market disruption.

-The investments shall target setting-up of first of a kind demonstration and industrial production facilities that aim at the implementation of breakthrough, market-creating and highly innovative processes or the production of new products with high market-creating innovation content in the specific area.
+The investments shall target setting-up of early demonstration and industrial production facilities that aim at the implementation of breakthrough, market-creating and highly innovative processes or the production of new products with high market-creating innovation content in the specific area.

+a) For debt financing provided by the implementing partner

+The implementing partner may provide financing to final recipients in the form of direct loans or other forms of direct debt financing to target the relevant higher EU added value policy area.

-a) Use of the EU guarantee for debt-type operations
+b) Use of the EU guarantee for debt-type operations

 The EU guarantee may cover an FLP in respect of the relevant portfolio of operations financed by the implementing partner.
 Given the characteristics of such products, the size of the implementing partner’s and the EU guarantee’s contribution to the FLP could be more than 50% of the target financing provided by the implementing partners.
 The implementing partner shall contribute at least 5% to the FLP in order to ensure alignment of interest.
-In duly justified cases, the implementing partners’ contribution to the loss-coverage ensured by the FLP could be provided progressively, as the portfolio matures and is de-risked, through the revenues originating from the guaranteed or other portfolio(s), or through other appropriate and innovative mechanisms.
+In duly justified cases, the implementing partners’ contribution to the loss-coverage ensured by the FLP can be provided progressively, as the portfolio matures and is de-risked, through the revenues originating from the guaranteed or other portfolio(s), or through other appropriate and innovative mechanisms.

 c) For equity financing provided by the implementing partner

 Equity and quasi-equity financing may be provided by implementing partners to final recipients directly or through dedicated funds and investment vehicles.
-Investment in funds or other investment vehicles, and platforms supported by the EU guarantee could, in duly justified cases, also rank in a subordinated manner compared to other investors.
+Investment in funds or other investment vehicles, and platforms supported by the EU guarantee can, in duly justified cases, also rank in a subordinated manner compared to other investors.

-c) Use of the EU guarantee for equity-type operations
+d) Use of the EU guarantee for equity-type operations

 The EU guarantee may be used to partly cover equity-type operations by the implementing partner on an asymmetric risk-revenue sharing basis.
 In these cases, the EU guarantee may cover an FLP in respect of the relevant portfolio of operations financed by the implementing partner.
 The implementing partner shall contribute at least 5% to the FLP in order to ensure alignment of interest.
-In duly justified cases, the implementing partners’ contribution to the loss-coverage ensured by the FLP could be provided progressively, as the portfolio matures and is de-risked, through the revenues originating from the guaranteed or other portfolio(s), or through other appropriate and innovative mechanisms.
+In duly justified cases, the implementing partners’ contribution to the loss-coverage ensured by the FLP can be provided progressively, as the portfolio matures and is de-risked, through the revenues originating from the guaranteed or other portfolio(s), or through other appropriate and innovative mechanisms.

 SME window

 Policy areas of intervention